jmzcray/pokemon-gallery/README.md

 - Considered using lazyload of retrieving Pokemon list for pagination via: https://pokeapi.co/api/v2/pokemon/?offset=20&limit=20 - however there is a restriction on 300 requests per IP, therefore the whole list was retrieved instead

 #### To run:
-Simply open up the _pokemon.html_ file or go here; http://jimz.id.au/pokemon-gallery/pokemon.html
+Simply open up the _pokemon.html_ file or go here: http://jimz.id.au/pokemon-gallery/pokemon.html